Air India Express Flight 1344: Pilots associations' response

 The International Federation of Air Line Pilots' Associations (IFALPA) tightly monitored the actions after the accident and responded "Our thoughts are with the families of the pilots, crew members, and passengers who lost their lives aboard the aircraft.
 We send support and wishes to all the survivors, many of them injured and in hospital in critical condition."
 They got in touch with the Indian association, Air Line Pilots’ Association-India (ALPA-India) and the Aircraft Accident Investigation Bureau (AAIB) for technical expertise and assistance in investigation.

-Following the accident, many pilot associations in the country soared up against the director of the DGCA, Arun Kumar, and wanted him to be replaced with someone more technically sound in aviation, after he referred to the late pilots as "fellows” and also said, "...and the landing it seems was not appropriate...", "The landing was not smooth".
-The pilot associations pointed that these comments from the director were amateurish and made them "the laughing stock of the aviation world".
+Following the accident, many pilot associations in the country soared up against the director of the DGCA, Arun Kumar, and wanted him to be replaced with someone more technically sound in aviation, after he referred to the late pilots as "fellows" and also said, "...and the landing it seems was not appropriate...", "The landing was not smooth".
+The pilot associations said that these comments from the director were amateurish and made them "the laughing stock of the aviation world".

 Public interest litigation

 According to Yeshwant Shenoy, a lawyer fighting for safer airports in India, the DGCA should have put restrictions on conditions when airlines could land or take off.
 He blamed the DGCA for being incompetent and negligent after the 2010 crash in Mangalore, and called it a state-run syndicate.
-He filed a Public Interest Litigation (PIL) in the Kerala High Court after the crash, to shut down operations of Calicut airport as it is not compliant with air regulations.
-Shenoy demanded for an open inquiry by a Court of Inquiry instead of a closed one by AAIB.
-He also demanded that the investigation should be conducted by the Central Bureau of Investigation as local police weren't experienced in these.
+He filed a Public Interest Litigation (PIL) in the Kerala High Court after the accident, to shut down operations of Calicut airport as it is not compliant with air regulations.
+Shenoy demanded an open inquiry by a Court of Inquiry instead of a closed one by AAIB.
+He also demanded that the investigation should be conducted by the Central Bureau of Investigation, as local police weren't experienced in these.